Session 2

 DUNGEON MASTER says:

-"Thank you, sir," replies Kendra
+"Thank you, sir," replies Kendra with a sniffle.

 Solar says: